RIOT-OS/riot-course/slides/tutorial-summit-security/summit-tutorial.md

 --

-4. Exercise 4: secure communication using DTLS 1.2
+4. Exercise 4: secure communication using DTLS 1.2 over IPv6 and 6LoWPAN

 --

-5. Exercise 5: secure firmware update with SUIT
+5. Exercise 5: secure firmware update over the network with SUIT and CoAP

 ---